-My top pick of the best Sri Lankan restaurants in London and Tooting
+My top pick of the best Sri Lankan restaurants in London and beyond

 Of course being Sri Lankan, I am blessed with some amazing restaurants that really showcase Sri Lankan food.
-Here is my personal pick of some of the best Sri Lankan restaurants in London and Tooting:
+Here is my personal pick of some of the best Sri Lankan restaurants in London:

 Apollo Banana Leaf

 Apollo Banana Leaf – when I first walked in here I was transported back to my granny’s kitchen in Colombo.
-This restaurant serves great Sri Lankan food, which uses coconut as its base (so very on trend).
+This restaurant serves great Sri Lankan food, which uses coconut as its base (so very on-trend).
 Seafood is a Sri Lankan speciality – the crab curry is to die for.
-Try the hoppers, a Sri Lankan style pancake made with fermented rice batter and coconut milk – just tear into pieces and dip into the delicious curry sauces.
+Try the hoppers, a Sri Lankan style pancake made with fermented rice batter and coconut milk – just tear into pieces and dip into the delicious curries.

 Address: 190 Tooting High St, London SW17 0SF

 When I last visited this place it was called Sekaras.
 Dammika’s a stone’s throw from Victoria Station.
 You can stop by here to fuel up on Sri Lankan food after a hard day’s sightseeing or shopping.
 And on Sunday, Dammika’s serves up a fantastic Sunday buffet feast – it’s well worth the trip.

 Address: 3 Lower Grosvenor Pl, Westminster, London SW1W 0EJ UK

 Rosh is a lawyer and a street food entrepreneur who is bringing the uniquely Sri Lankan dish, hoppers, to London’s streets and into our homes.

 Rosh has a street food stall at Venn Street Market, Clapham where you’ll find her dishing out hoppers once a month.